adeshmutadak/Music_Streaming_Appp/README.md

 ## Features

-- User Roles: Admin and Normal user roles with different permissions.
+- User Roles: Admin and Regular  user roles with different permissions.
 - CRUD Operations: Admin users can perform CRUD operations on songs.
 Normal users can manage their playlists.
 - Pagination: Optional pagination feature to fetch a limited number of songs from the user's playlist at a time.